Skip to content

 The diagram below is included as a conceptual reference to the related agentic systems material in the Spring AI docs.

 It is included here to explain how the Playground's Agentic Chat maps onto the broader Spring AI mental model.
 In this project, the diagram is not describing a separate product feature hidden behind the UI.
 It is a conceptual reference for understanding how the Playground combines model reasoning, retrieval, tool execution, and memory in one chat runtime.
+For the concrete build-up of that context in this project - system prompt, presets and templates, RAG, tools, memory, and per-request options - see Context Engineering.

 Spring AI Agentic System Structure